How can I remove syringoma/milia under my eyes?Skin, Hair & Nails Aesthetic Medicine

 Milia can be annoying but definitely treat-able.
 Consult your doctor soon!

-Thank you for the question and your pictures.
 You appear to be suffering from milia.
 Exfoliating scrubs help to prevent them from happening, but do little to treat the existing lesions.

 CO2 lasers or electrocautery can remove the existing lesions effectively.
 These are usually done in a single session and my centre charges 200 SGD onwards depending on area affected and number of actual lesions.